 The next day, Joe Alleva forced the Orgeron and his coordinators to clear the air in hopes of salvaging the season.
 Canada was given autonomy again leading the Tiger offense to build confidence and win 6 of the last 7 SEC games.

 Ironically, Orgeron saw Alleva’s meddling as a rebuke of his coaching ability.
 Paranoid Ed began plotting to dismiss Canada with 2 years left on his contract.
 On January 5, 2018, LSU announced Canada would be paid $1.7 million just to go away.
 The press release was framed by a wide-angle photo of a near-empty Tiger Stadium – a chickenshit move meant to diminish the former OC.

 There are other examples of talented people fleeing the program.
 DL coach Pete Jenkins retired and OL coach Jeff Grimes became the OC at BYU.
 And Austin Thomas left LSU in mid-December for the same job at Tennessee only to renege a few days later.
-Thomas bailed on Orgeron in such a hurry that he never nailed down his new title and responsibilities.
+Thomas bailed on Orgeron in such a hurry that he never nailed down his new title and responsibilities in Knoxville.
 Why would a valued part of Orgeron’s regime leave in such a sloppy and haphazard manner?

 Aranda Strikes It Rich

 Dave Aranda’s agent, Patrick Strong, began looking for a way out of LSU before the season ended.
 Strong started negotiations with Texas A&M’s AD and new coach, Jimbo Fisher.
 The move would require Aranda to leave a very talented LSU squad for a mediocre A&M defense.